chinmayhegde/fodl/_posts/2022-01-14-optimization02.md

     where $H_t$ is an $n \times n$ matrix governing the dynamics.

 * But!
 There is a crucial twist!
 The governing matrix $H_t$ is *no longer constant*: it depends on the current set of weights $w$, and therefore is a function of time --- hence the really pesky subscript $t$.
+This also means that the ODE is no longer linear; $H_t$ interacts with $u(t)$, and therefore the picture is far more complex.

 * One can check that $H_t$ is symmetric and positive semi-definite; therefore, we can view the above equation as the dynamics induced by a (time-varying) kernel mapping.
 Moreover, the corresponding feature map is nothing but: